-When we spoke to Forever Unique founder Seema Malhotra back in October, she told us how she went from selling to market traders from a tiny unit in Manchester to building a fashion brand with 10 offices around the world.
+When we spoke to Forever Unique founder, Seema Malhotra, she told us how she went from selling to market traders from a tiny unit in Manchester to building a fashion brand with multiple offices around the world.
 She still, though, calls herself a "glorified market trader".

 "Our bodies react to fear in the same way as our caveman days; our brain can't differentiate between a charging lion and creative endeavour.
 Fear is a positive because it is trying to keep you safe and warn off danger but remember, it is going to try and protect you from going after your dream too.

 Beauty entrepreneur Trishna Daswaney's start-up journey hasn't exactly been smooth.
-In the early days, she had to adopt an alias - Grayson - to get taken seriously over email.
+In the early days, she had to adopt an alias, Grayson, to be taken seriously over email.
 When she later launched a genuinely innovative product, recognition was very, very slow.

-We published an interview today with award-winning entrepreneur Sonya Barlow, in which she highlights the need to break the "genderalised social norms and stereotypes" that exist not just in the start-up space, but in workplace culture more generally.
+In our interview with award-winning entrepreneur, Sonya Barlow, Sonya highlighted the need to break the "genderalised social norms and stereotypes" that exist not just in the start-up space, but in workplace culture more generally.

-That Works For Me founder Jess Heagren is on the cusp of becoming an industry disruptor.
-Her company isn't merely plugging a gap in the recruitment world, but a chasm that the pandemic is only making wider.
-The world of work will probably never look the same again - as Jess knows only too well.
+That Works For Me founder, Jess Heagren, is on the cusp of becoming an industry disruptor.
+Her company isn't merely plugging a gap in the recruitment world, but a chasm that the pandemic only made wider.
+The world of work will probably never look the same again, as Jess knows only too well.

-"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head," our December Member of the Month told us.
+"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head.

 "It's only when you describe the issues – the fact that there are so many people good at what they do, yet they can't find work.
 And so many small businesses out there that need a bit of help with their social media or Google Analytics, or whatever – that it really lands.